williamlduncan/movietrip/README.md

 Took data from https://grouplens.org/datasets/movielens/ and chose the Older Datasets: MovieLens 100K Dataset.

 I first tried to do cluster analysis in STATA 14, but when I would try to do the Centroid Linkage or the Ward's Linkage approach to hierarchical clustering, STATA told me that there was insufficient memory for the matrix.
-So, I switched to R. Being less comfortable with R, I relied on a Quick-R file to help with the code.
+So, I switched to R (version 3.4.1).
+Being less comfortable with R, I relied on a Quick-R file to help with the code.
 To cluster data, I used a variety of techniques: kmeans, Ward Hierarchical, and Model-based clustering.